ameritusweb/ParallelReverseAutoDiff/README.md

 ```

 ### Create a loss function
-Create a loss function like mean squared error or using policy gradient methods.
+Create a loss function like mean squared error, cross-entropy loss or using policy gradient methods.

 Then calculate the gradient of the loss with respect to the output.